 Keep It Short

 You are introducing everything that you’re going to cover in your paper.
 The length of the introduction should only cover the background and briefly, go over everything that will be covered in the article.
 You should not include arguments or analysis in your introduction.
-Find more info on what to include at the beginning of your essay at this online source.

 Once you have written your research paper, go back and make your introduction match the flow of your research paper.
 This step is very important because we often find that certain points should be rearranged when we write out the details of our papers.
 Sometimes when writing a research paper, you find that a point you’ve included in your outline should be deleted altogether.
 This is why it is vital that you go back and rewrite your introduction.
 Material that isn’t covered in the paper shouldn’t be in your introduction.
 You also want to see that your introduction follows the flow of your written work.